You'll need to set up a development environment if you want to develop a new feature or component for Home Assistant. Read on to learn how to set up.

-If you don't see this notification, open the command pallet and select
+If you don't see this notification, open the command palette and select

 Remote-Containers: Reopen Folder in Container.

-The devcontainter comes with some useful tasks to help you with development, you can start these tasks by opening the command pallet and select
+The devcontainter comes with some useful tasks to help you with development, you can start these tasks by opening the command palette and select

 Tasks: Run Task then select the task you want to run.